rage/programming-23/data/part-12/3-functional-programming.md

 The `reduce` function starts with an operation and an initial value.
 It performs the given operation on each item in the series in turn, so that the value changes at each step.
 Once all items have been processed, the resulting value is returned.

 We have done summation of lists of integers in different ways before, but here we have an example with the help of the `reduce` function.
-Notice the `import` statement; in Python versions 3 and higher it is necessary.
+Notice the `import` statement; in Python versions 3 and higher it is necessary to access the `reduce` function.
 In older Python versions the `import` statement was not needed, so you may come across examples without it online.

 ```python
 from functools import reduce